 Exploring the Surge in Cloud-Based EHR Adoption: Market Trends and Insights

 Cloud-based EHR refers to an electronic health records system where the software and the data it houses are stored on remote servers, typically managed by an EHR vendor.
 That enables healthcare staff and patients to access the system from virtually any location through an Internet connection.
-This section explores the cloud EHR landscape to understand where the technology moves.
+This section explores the cloud EHR landscape to understand where the technology is moving.

 The Cloud Based EHR Landscape: Trends and Statistics